Do junior ISA savings impact benefits and Universal Credit?

 What is a junior ISA?

-JISA are savings accounts for children.
-Any child up to the age of 16 that doesn’t have a child trust fund can have a JISA, but it needs to be opened by their parents or legal guardians.
+Junior ISAs (JISAs) are saving or investment accounts for children.
+Children under 18 (under 16 if opening a OneFamily Junior ISA) who doesn’t have a child trust fund can have a JISA, but it needs to be opened by their parent or legal guardian.

 Anyone can pay into a JISA, but the money can only be taken out by the child and only when they turn 18.